 - Manufacturers must assess the severity of every listed potential hazard.

-- The risk of listed hazards must be weighed against the benefit to explain why it exists in the process.
+- The risk of listed hazards must be weighed against the benefit to explain why they exist in the process.

 - Risks must be limited with documented controls that are put in place.